Tewr/BlazorFileReader/README.md

 ```

 ## Version notes

+Version <code>3.0.0.20340</code> Add support for .NET5 and fixes a small issue with Platform detection.

+<details><summary>Older versions</summary>
-Version <code>2.1.0.20274</code> WASM/CSB: Fixes a problem with large files and small buffer sizes.
+<details><summary>Version <code>2.1.0.20274</code></summary>  WASM/CSB: Fixes a problem with large files and small buffer sizes.
 Server-side/SSB: Simplifies Setup, removes need for SignalR max size setting (`MaximumReceiveMessageSize`).
 It is recommended to remove the modification of this value, if present.
-Adds multithreaded fetch & message chunking for SignalR.
+Adds multithreaded fetch & message chunking for SignalR.</details>

-<details><summary>Older versions</summary>
 <details><summary>Version <code>2.0.0.20242</code></summary> Fixes a bug when working with file larger than 2Gb in InteropStream.Seek (#153)</details>

 <details><summary>Version <code>2.0.0.20200</code></summary> ⚠️ Breaking changes: Changes Root Namespace from `Blazor.FileReader` to `Tewr.Blazor.FileReader` to avoid conflicts.